arnaudlebaudy/MSc-Probability-Finance-Projects/Reinforcement Learning in Non-Markov Market-Making/README.md

 **Reference:** Lalor, J. & Swishchuk, A. (2024). *Reinforcement learning in non‑Markov market making*. arXiv:2410.14504 / Risks 13(3):40 (2025).

-The source code is available upon request.
+The report and source code can be provided upon request.